Ring-necked-duck, Pato collares, Aythia collaris

 Song

-Appearance: The male Ring-necked Duck (43 cm - 17 in) has a black head, neck, and upper body, with a white crescent on its face and a gray back.
+Appearance: The male Ring-necked Duck (43 cm - 17 inches) has a black head, neck, and upper body, with a white crescent on its face and a gray back.
 It also has a distinct vertical white stripe on its chest and sides, along with a pointed gray bill with white ring near tip, and yellow eyes.
 The female has a brownish-gray body with a lighter face and a dark cap, gray cheeks, white eye-ring, white at base of bill, faint shoulder spur.

-Habitat: Ring-necked ducks prefer freshwater habitats such as lakes, ponds, marshes, and wetlands.
+Habitat: Ring-necked Ducks prefer freshwater habitats such as lakes, ponds, marshes, and wetlands.
 They can be found in both open water areas and regions with dense emergent vegetation, providing cover and foraging opportunities.
 Found at elevations up to 2600 m.

 Behavior:

 These ducks are skilled divers and foragers.
-They feed primarily on aquatic plants, seeds, insects, and small invertebrates.
+They feed on aquatic plants, seeds, insects, and small invertebrates.
 They dive underwater to search for food, using their feet to propel themselves.
 Ring-necked ducks are known for their energetic and rapid diving behavior.

 Breeding: